Blog Customer FeedbackTop 7 NPS Alternatives to Measure Customer Experience

 2. Customer Effort Score (CES)

 The Customer Effort Score (CES) measures the effort your customers have to put in to interact with a specific part of your product or service.
+In other words, how much effort someone has to put into any action.

 This could be either buying a product, getting extra seats for their account, or accessing billing information.